CodecoolGlobal/hacker-news-java-siposm17/README.md

     - There is a footer with your name and email address

 2. Show top news from `Hacker News` site as cards next to each other
-    - There is an api endpoint `/api/top?page=1` implemented by a servlet which provides top news data in json format as follows: ```json [
+    - There is an com.codecool.hackernews.api endpoint `/com.codecool.hackernews.api/top?page=1` implemented by a servlet which provides top news data in json format as follows: ```json [
   {
   "title": "Show HN: I'm starting a Svelte JavaScript newsletter", "timeAgo": "a few seconds ago",